Skip to main content

 In 2017, Hugh Codding’s original company, Codding Enterprises, repurchased Simon’s 50% stake — returning the mall to full local ownership.
 This allowed for more community-focused decision-making and a re-centering on what made Coddingtown special to begin with.

-A 2012 promotional photo of the children’s play court in front of JCPenney at Coddingtown Mall — part of the mall’s family-friendly features at the time, just before major renovations.
+A 2012 promotional photo of the children’s play court in front of JCPenney at Coddingtown Mall — part of the mall’s family-friendly features at the time.

-A 2012 promotional photo of the children’s play court in front of JC Penney at Coddingtown Mall — part of the mall’s family-friendly features at the time, just after major renovations.
+A 2012 promotional photo of the children’s play court in front of JCPenney at Coddingtown — part of the mall’s family-friendly features at the time, just after major renovations,

 2020s – community over crowds